lakshya210404/Jinder-AI-job-app/README.md

 # Jinder 🔥
 **AI-Powered Job Matching Platform**

-Jinder is an AI-driven job matching application designed to intelligently connect candidates with relevant job opportunities based on skills, preferences, and experience.
+Jinder is an AI-driven job-matching application that intelligently connects candidates with relevant job opportunities based on skills, preferences, and experience.
 Inspired by modern recommendation systems, Jinder focuses on personalization, speed, and a clean user experience.

 ---

 ## 🚀 Overview

 Finding the right job is noisy and inefficient.
-Jinder aims to reduce that friction by using AI-assisted matching logic to surface roles that actually fit a user — not just keyword matches.
+Jinder aims to reduce that friction by using AI-assisted matching logic to surface roles that actually fit a user, not just keyword matches.

-This project explores how modern frontend frameworks, backend services, and AI-based decision logic can be combined into a scalable, production-style web application.
+This project explores how modern frontend frameworks, backend services, and AI-based decision-making logic can be combined to build a scalable, production-grade web application.

 ---